productdiva/AI-Native-PM-Challenge/participants/Maryjane/README.md

 * Jira, ClickUp and Postman
 ## Challenge Progress ##
 * Week 1: Not started
-* Week 2: Submitted — Real-time Fintech Analytics Dashboard
+* Week 2: in progress...
 ## Key Learnings ##